 The reporting of accidents and injuries in oil mines

-The OMR are enforced by the Directorate General of Mines Safety (DGMS), which is a government agency responsible for the safety of mines in India.
-The DGMS has the power to inspect oil mines, and to issue orders to mine operators to ensure compliance with the OMR.
+The OMR is enforced by the Directorate General of Mines Safety (DGMS), which is a government agency responsible for the safety of mines in India.
+The DGMS has the power to inspect oil mines and to issue orders to mine operators to ensure compliance with the OMR.

-The OMR have been effective in reducing the number of accidents and injuries in oil mines in India.
+The OMR has been effective in reducing the number of accidents and injuries in oil mines in India.
 However, there is still room for improvement.
-The DGMS is working with mine operators to ensure that the OMR are fully implemented, and that mine workers are aware of their rights and responsibilities under the law.
+The DGMS is working with mine operators to ensure that the OMRs are fully implemented and that mine workers are aware of their rights and responsibilities under the law.

 Explosives must be used safely.